-D523 Small Group Theory in Adult Education (3 cr.)
-Theory undergirding small group practices in adult education; emphasis on conditions of collaborative effectiveness in decision-making groups and learning groups; consideration of major models of group formation and development; and implications of theory for social practice.
+D523 Small Group Theory in Adult Education

+(3 cr.)
+P: D505 or D500.
+Theory undergirding small group practices in adult education; emphasis on conditions of collaborative effectiveness in decisionmaking groups and learning groups; consideration of major models of group formation and development; and implications of theory for social practice.
 This course has a residential component.